orionmclain/WhoseHoo-Feeder/README.md

 - 🖥️ I’m currently learning HTML, Javascript & CSS

-- 🦉 Ask me about my bird feeder senior design project

 - 📈 I am passionate about the development of data and technology tools.
 With interests in AI/ML, Embedded Systems, and Software Development

 - ⚾️ I love to both play and watch sports and have been a lifelong Boston sports fan.

+- 🦉 Ask me about my bird feeder senior design project

-- 📫 How to reach me: Email: orionmclain@gmail.com
+- 📫 Best way to reach me:  Email: orionmclain@gmail.com

 - 😄 Pronouns:  He/Him

 - 🌿 Fun fact:  I grew up on the property of a 1250 acre Mass Audubon nature sanctuary